The building permit process has various stages, starting with who can apply for the permit.

 Architects who are licensed by the Ontario Association of Architects, or

-A Public Designer registered with the Ministry of Municipal Affairs and Housing to provide specific design work.
+A Public Designer Firm registered with the Ministry of Municipal Affairs and Housing to provide specific design work.

-Public designers with a BCIN (Building Code Identification Number) are limited to buildings not exceeding 600 square metres (about 6,450 square feet,) nor greater than 3 stories in height and depending on qualifications may also design plumbing systems and HVAC systems.
+Public designers with a BCIN (Building Code Identification Number) are limited to buildings not exceeding 600 square metres (about 6,450 square feet,) nor greater than 3 stories in height and depending on qualifications may also design Plumbing Systems and HVAC systems.
 A BCIN Designers often work with Engineers as well.

 Review of a dwelling for suitability to add an accessory apartment

 Review of vacant property to assess the suitability for a new house

 Assistance with getting permission to apply for a building permit with the following regulatory bodies:

 - Ministry of Transportation

 - Urban Forestry

 Once you have decided to get a building permit the resources of a building designer may help you get to the building permit by providing complete construction documentation for the application and assist with the actual application as well.